gmdavef/struts-showcase/README.md

 # struts-showcase
-The purpose of this repo is to provide example pipeline scripts for various CI/CD tools to illustrate scanning with the ReversingLabs Spectra Assure CLI.
+The purpose of this repo is to provide example pipeline scripts for various CI/CD tools to illustrate scanning with the ReversingLabs Spectra Assure software supply chain security solution.
 Currently, scripts are provided for Jenkins, Azure DevOps, GitHub Actions, and TeamCity.

-NOTE: This repo has the source code and Maven build instructions for the Struts2 showcase web app, which came with Apache Struts v2.5.28.
-This is arbitrary, because the Spectra Assure CLI is capable of scanning nearly any type of software artifact that results from a build.
+NOTE: This repo contains the source code and Maven build instructions (pom.xml) for the Struts2 showcase web app.
+This web app was released with Apache Struts v2.5.28.
+This choice is somewhat arbitrary, because Spectra Assure is capable of scanning nearly any type of software artifact that results from a build.

-## Jenkins
+## Jenkins Examples

 **Jenkinsfile**